BUY TWO OR MORE GUIDES - UP TO 20% OFF

 1. Ruby’s Inn ATV Tours

 Ruby’s Inn practically owns the area surrounding Bryce Canyon.
-It’s a resort that offers lodging, camping, and ATV, horseback, and helicopter tours.
+It’s a resort that offers lodging, camping, ATV, horseback, and helicopter tours.

 They only offer guided ATV tours, and yet it’s still quite affordable.
-Costs range from $80-160 per person.
+Costs range from $90-185 per person.

 The advantages of Ruby’s Inn are that it’s close to Bryce Canyon and the rides are short and affordable.

 The drawback to Ruby’s Inn is that the trail they ride on isn’t very scenic.
-The ride goes through the forested Paunsagunt Plateau (the rim area above Bryce Canyon, and just outside the park — kind of bland) and ends at Water Canyon.
+The ride goes through the forested Paunsagunt Plateau (the rim area above Bryce Canyon, and just outside the park — kind of bland and ends at Water Canyon.

 Water Canyon is a nice overlook that is basically the northern end of Bryce Canyon, so it looks similar to Bryce, but not nearly as stunning.
 Don’t get me wrong; it’s good — but there are more scenic options around.